Claude Code Agent Teams

 The Competing Hypotheses Pattern

-When debugging complex issues, a single investigator tends to find one plausible explanation and stop looking.
-This is a…
+A single investigator tends to find one plausible explanation and stop looking.
+The competing hypotheses pattern fig…

 Plan Approval: Quality Gates for Complex Work

-For complex or risky tasks, you can require teammates to get approval before implementing.
-This creates a checkpoint whe…
+For risky tasks, require teammates to get approval before implementing.
+The workflow: teammate works in **read-only plan…

 Delegate Mode: Pure Orchestration

-By default, the lead might start implementing tasks itself instead of waiting for teammates.
-Delegate mode prevents…
+By default, the lead might start implementing instead of waiting for teammates.
+Delegate mode restricts the lead to…

 Learning Goals